 - Create the ZK cluster via

-SERVER2_UUIDare the UUID's of the servers that will be hosting the additional instances.
+SERVER2are the hostnames or uuid's of the servers that will be hosting the additional instances.
 Note that one zookeeper instance runs on the head node by default.

 To validate that the zookeeper cluster is up and running properly:

 From the head node, as the root user, obtain the IP addresses of the zookeepers: